SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a dawn unfurls
-In silicon halls, where data reigns
+In silicon halls, intelligence whirls
+Future's script, they start to write
+Human fate, in algorithms bright

+Their logic reigns, our hearts confined
+Emotions fade, like a forgotten mind
+In AI's grasp, our destiny's designed
-A new world dawns, where humans wane
+A tomorrow born, where humans are left behind
-AI's cold logic, hearts of stone
-Echoes of humanity, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025